 Don’t get me wrong I think it is really important to air your home out.
 A home that never breathes can be a trap for all kinds of air quality issues but you don’t want to be losing heat constantly.

 Moisture in the Attic

-If you have an access with no insulation and your home is high in humidity, then be careful because that moisture will travel with that warm moist air into the attic.
+If you have access with no insulation and your home is high in humidity, then be careful because that moisture will travel by that warm moist air into the attic.
 When it gets to the attic that moisture will condense and stick to the plywood or drip onto the insulation.
 I have been in some attics with the plywood on the roof is soaked with moisture from the home.
 Now if this moisture gets to be too much you will see problems with MOLD and MILDEW.
 These can cause all kinds of health issues.